Skip to main content

 • Complex thinking

 The teacher submits the students' score to the school head.
 First and second term results are recorded into the electronic system at the end of each term.
-Regarding the second term, results are recorded before the beginning of the written, school-leaving and degree examinations.
+Regarding the second term, results are recorded before the beginning of the written, graduation and degree examinations.

 When results have been finalised and recorded, guardians/parents are updated on student performance, diligence, attendance and behaviour, and receive the individual progress report.

-Written promotion, school-leaving and degree exams
+Written progress, graduation and degree exams

-In EPALs, subject to assessment in the promotion, school-leaving and degree exams is two third (2/3) of the total syllabus.
+In EPALs, subject to assessment in the progress, school-leaving and degree exams is two third (2/3) of the total syllabus.
 It is not possible to assess less than half of the syllabus.
 Teachers are responsible for selecting and properly defining the syllabus content that will be assessed.
 This content is then submitted to and approved by the school head.
 It is announced to the students 5 working days before the beginning of the examinations.

-Rating scale
+Rating Scale

 The rating scale for the calculation of pupil performance in all subjects is 0-20 bearing also verbal characterisations as follows: